KDube1/mern-gametracker/readme.md

 View at https://boiling-fjord-86164.herokuapp.com/

-Make a user. then a game entry, hours played, and console played on.
+Make a user, then a game entry, hours played, and console played on.

 If you pull this repo it will not run, I have withheld the .env file needed for the backend to connect to mongo.